DirectoryTree/ImapEngine.com/src/app/docs/laravel/usage/page.md

 Imap::forget('default');
 ```

-This is useful when you want to force the manager to create a fresh instance on the next access.
+This is useful when you want to force the manager to create a fresh instance of the mailbox the next time it's accessed.